xdit-project/xDiT/docs/developer/adding_models/adding_model_usp.md

 )
 ```

 Next, we specify the level of sequential parallelization.
-The number of GPUs should be equal to the degrees of ulysses attention and the degrees of ring attention:
+The number of GPUs should be equal to the degrees of ulysses attention times the degrees of ring attention:

 ```python
 from xfuser.core.distributed import initialize_model_parallel